KnowledgeForwardSolutions/DbC.Net/Documentation/AlphaNumericOnly.md

 AlphaNumericOnly requires that the string value being checked contain only alphanumeric characters (as defined by the Char.IsLetterOrDigit method).
-A null or empty string will fail the requirement.
+A null or empty string will pass the requirement.

 **Method signatures:**
 ```C#